 In the 1950s, 1960s and early 1970s, the need for new classrooms to serve families moving to the suburbs created new school districts, expanded others and stretched the abilities of taxpayers in these communities to pay the price.
 The guidelines for new construction given to administrators often were: “get it done fast and cheap!”

 The 1995 GAO projections of the financial needs for renovating our nation’s schools totaled $112 billion.
 A significant portion of that figure represents repairs needed by those schools that were built “fast and cheap.”
 After all, 72 percent of today’s schools were built after 1950.
-Their flat roofs have failed, their quickly erected metal panel and brick veneer skins are leaking both water and air, their single-pane windows waste energy, their rooftop HVAC units have outlived their useful lives, and their rigid floor plans do not lend themselves easily to today’s team teaching, house concepts and integrated curricular space needs.
+Their flat roofs have failed, their quickly erected metal panel and brick veneer skins are leaking both water and air, their single-pane windows waste energy, a Concord ON furnace service advised us that their rooftop HVAC units have outlived their useful lives, and their rigid floor plans do not lend themselves easily to today’s team teaching, house concepts and integrated curricular space needs.

 Today, school boards are going back to the taxpayers, asking for money to correct those deficiencies-deficiencies caused, to a significant extent, by the original guidelines given to architects and builders.